hfboyce/tableau_course/intro.md

 - Conclusion and next steps in an EDA
 - Importance of colour, titles etc.

 ### Tableau Applications

+- Not every EDA will make it in the Dashboard
 - Joining, unions
 - Titles
 - Trend lines